isomerpages/govtech-gobusiness-main/_productivity_solutions_grant/pre-scoped-it-solution/training-and-adult-education.md

 ---
-title: Retail
+title: Training and Adult Education
-permalink: /productivity-solutions-grant/ITSolution/retail/
+permalink: /productivity-solutions-grant/ITSolution/trainingandadulteducation/
 third_nav_title: Pre-scoped IT Solution
 ---

-## Pre-scoped IT Solutions for Retail
+## Pre-scoped IT Solutions for Training and Adult Education

 ### Solutions supported under the Productivity Solutions Grant are regularly reviewed.
 Do take note of the current support levels and grant caps.